November 27, 2018

 November 19, 2018

-Today we anchored in Parintins and we took a tender into town we got into a pedicab and he took us around for an hour.
+Today we anchored in Parintins and we took a tender into town.
+When we got to the port we hitched a ride with a pedicab and he took us around for an hour.
 We saw this church in town and then he took us to see some artwork that’s a wall which was pretty cool.

 The last stop on the tour was this warehouse that has huge parade floats that were tremendous and very colorful.
 This is an annual Parintins Folklore Festival.